giesselmann/nanopype/docs/configuration.md

     snakemake --profile /path/nanopype/profiles/mxq [OPTIONS...]
 [FILE]

+When running in an environment with **multiple users** the shadow prefix should contain a user specific part to prevent corrupted data.
+A profile per user is compelling in this case.

 ## Test

 To test if the installation and configuration was successful, we provide a small MinION dataset of a human cell line.

 ### Python

+    python3 test/test_rules.py

 ### Docker

+    docker run -it --mount type=bind,source=./,target=/app nanopype
+    cd /app
+    python3 test/test_rules.py